The Ramsey property for Banach spaces and Choquet simplices: The Ramsey property of Banach spaces

-We give now an explicit proof of the approximate Ramsey property of finite-dimensional polyhedral spaces, spaces whose unit balls have finitely many extreme points.
-This is done by using injective envelopes of polyhedral spaces, and in this way by reducing colorings of polyhedral spaces to colorings of $\ell_\infty^n$-spaces.
-In this way, knowing the number of extreme points of the dual unit ball of given spaces, we can estimate upper bounds of the corresponding Ramsey numbers. \defi Recall that a finite-dimensional space $F$ is called \emph{polyhedral} when its unit ball $\mr{Ball}(F)$ is a polyhedron, i.e., when the set $\partial_e(B_F)$ of \emph{extreme} points of its unit ball $B_F$ is finite. \fdefi The spaces $\ell_\infty^n$ and $\ell_1^n$ are polyhedral.
+We give an explicit proof of the approximate Ramsey property of the class of finite-dimensional polyhedral spaces.
+This is done by using injective envelopes of polyhedral spaces, and then by reducing colorings of polyhedral spaces to colorings of $\ell_\infty^n$-spaces.
+We also use this to explicitly prove the (ARP) of the class of all finite-dimensional Banach spaces.
+In this way, knowing the number of extreme points of the dual unit ball of given spaces, one can estimate upper bounds of the corresponding Ramsey numbers.
+For simplicity, we present the proof in the case of real Banach spaces.
+Thus, all the Banach spaces are assumed to be real in this section. \defi A finite-dimensional space $F$ is called \emph{polyhedral} when its unit ball $\mr{Ball}(F)$ is a polyhedron, i.e., when the set $\partial_e(\ball(F))$ of \emph{extreme} points of $\ball(F)$ is finite. \fdefi The spaces $\ell_\infty^n$ and $\ell_1^n$ are polyhedral.
 In fact, a finite-dimensional space is polyhedral if and only if its dual ball is polyhedral.
-It follows from this, a separation argument, and the Milman Theorem asserting that a finite-dimensional space $F$ is polyhedral if and only if there is a finite set $A\con \mr{Sph}(F^*)$ such that $\nrm{x}=\max_{f\in A} f(x)$ for every $x\in F$.
-Also, every subspace of a polyhedral space is also polyhedral, and every finite-dimensional polyhedral space embeds into $\ell_\infty^n$ for some $n\in \mathbb{N}$.
+It follows from this, a separation argument, and the Milman theorem, that a finite-dimensional space $F$ is polyhedral if and only if there is a finite set $A\con \mr{Sph}(F^*)$ such that $\nrm{x}=\max_{f\in A} f(x)$ for every $x\in F$.
+Also, every subspace of a polyhedral space is polyhedral, and every finite-dimensional polyhedral space embeds into $\ell_\infty^n$ for some $n\in \mathbb{N}$.